QuentinRa/blog.quentinra.dev/proj/hmi/index.md

     1. test and reviews by users
     2. filter changes to be made
     3. implement one or more changes

+## Jakob Nielsen

+Because if you need more than a bit of theory,
+Jakob Nielsen wrote the **10 principles** that you MUST take into account.

+1. keep the user updated on what's happening

+   > * if something is being loaded, ... tell it to the user.
+   > * the user should know the page where he is
+   > * buttons should have a change when hovered

+2. Do not do something complex, follow the conventions

+   > * close is a the top-right
+   > * Skeuomorph design : we are expecting a online book
+   > to work like a real book

+3. Let the user be free

+   > * allow the user to cancel an action
+   > * user must see they can escape

+4. Norms, directives, habits

+   > * we are expecting in a family of software
+   > to be similar
+   > * we are expecting a 🛒 shopping cart on a marketing
+   > website to see the list of our items

+5. Prevents errors

+   > * do not let the user make mistakes, you should
+   > code or use the right input fields if you expect
+   > some value.
+   > * asking the user confirmation might also
+   > be a good practice.
+   > * you should add a little of help or a message
+   > saying what you are expecting

+6. Users shouldn't need to learn

+   > A MCQ is easier that an open question...
+Make it
+   > so that the user can remember something instead
+   > of learning it like using some kind of style
+   > or tips.

+7. Flexibility

+   > * make it easy to learn
+   > * and easy for pros to skip some steps, for example
+   > using shortcuts.

+8. Aesthetic

+   > Do not write hundred of words, add useless images, ...
+   > to say something that
+   > would require less than five.
+Be clear, short and
+   > concise.

+9. Robustness

+   > Handles all cases of errors or mistakes.

+10. Documentation

+    > In last resort, adding some documentation
+    > for complex applications is the way to go.

+## Last tips

+It may be better to load everything needed at the start of the application rather that using `lazy` practices and making the user wait a lot of times.

+Screens will most likely be larger rather that longer so you should exploit the width.

+If you need more that 3 clicks to do one action, and you do this action ofter then you MUST re-think your interface.

 ## Sources